webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 The electric bilge pumps are located in the keel sump and are activated by a float switch.
 The pump is separately wired to a fuse located under the aft cabin berth.
 The toggle on the main panel is a manual bypass switch (not a circuit breaker) which will activate the pump should the float switch not activate the pump when desired.
 Trash can accumulate in the bilge and may be sucked up into the pump body.
 If the pump runs and does not evacuate the bilge or the flow is reduced, the pump can be removed from its mounting plate by depressing the two small locking tabs at the base of the pump.
 Check for debris, clean and replace by snapping back into position.
 See the pump manufacturers instructions.
 Keep the bilge clean to prevent clogging and also to reduce unpleasant "bilge odour."

-### 8-5 Toilets
+## 8-5 Toilets

-NEVER put paper towels, floss, tampons, feminine pads, condoms, cotton swabs, cigarette butts, candy wrappers or other foreign items down a marine head!
-You jam the toilet, you fix it.
+NEVER put paper towels, wet wipes, floss, tampons/feminine pads, condoms, cotton swabs, cigarette butts, candy wrappers or other foreign items down a marine head!
+You will jam the toilet.

-1. If it hasn't passed through your body, it doesn't go down the toilet.
+**If it hasn't passed through your body, it doesn't go down the toilet.
 We are extreme types so that means toilet tissue as well!
 A maximum of 10 squares are allowed per flush.
-A little white waste bin is located next to the toilet for anything extra.
+A little white waste bin is located next to the toilet for anything extra.**

+### Main Head

 1. To the right of the sink are two grey push buttons.
 Water may be added to the bowl by pushing the lower left rocker switch to the right of the sink.
 1. To begin flush procedure push the "Start" button.
 It's to the left of the sink.
 The status LED should be solid green.
 1. To the right of the sink is two buttons.
 The top push-button switch provides a simple flush mode by activating both the rinse water supply and the macerator discharge pump simultaneously.
 Push and hold this button as the toilet flushes.